pukinidev/spukify_back/README.md

 ### Docker

 - Docker is required, download it from their official page (https://www.docker.com/products/docker-desktop/).
-Inside the project folder you find the Dockerfile and the docker-compose.yml that is alredy configured with a POSTGRESQL database and a python container to run the fastapi app.
+Inside the project folder you find the Dockerfile and the docker-compose.yml that is alredy configured with a POSTGRESQL database and a container to run the fastapi app.
 In the root of project, run the next command to deploy the containers in docker.

     ```docker
     docker-compose up -d